FireboltCasters/data-clumps-visualizer/README.md

 ## About

-A library to visualize data clumps.
+A library to visualize data clumps which is used in [data-clumps](https://fireboltcasters.github.io/data-clumps/).

 ## Live
 Here you can upload and explore your own projects which are parsed by npm [data-clumps](https://fireboltcasters.github.io/data-clumps/):